 Beware of inclement weather

-Let’s return to the weather (you know that us Brits can’t get enough of talking about this!).
+Let’s return to the weather (you know that we Brits can’t get enough of talking about this!).

 You need to head to the Sky Garden’s outdoor terrace for the best views of London.
 However, the building’s security reserves the right to close the terrace due to inclement weather conditions without advance warning.